ongres/stackgres/web/SITES_MERGE_PLAYBOOK.md

 an earlier iteration — independence from the product pipeline is opt-in via `BUILD_GL_PAGES`, step 16's CI note).

+### 24. Docs asset diet: conditional swagger/mermaid, one jQuery

+sg-doc loaded swagger-ui (two JS bundles + CSS, twice) and mermaid on every docs page; exactly one page uses swagger (`sg-swaggerui` shortcode on the API reference) and none currently use mermaid.
+The doc header/footer partials now gate those assets with `.HasShortcode`.
+The docs' jQuery 3.3.1 was replaced by the main site's 3.4.1 (one jQuery site-wide; the theme's 3.3.1 file is unreferenced).
+Also fixed the `sg-swaggerui` shortcode (project override): it built the spec URL as `BaseURL + "/sg-swagger.yaml"`, which yields the protocol-relative `//sg-swagger.yaml` when baseURL is `/` (artifact preview) — now `relURL`, correct for every baseURL shape.

+Found while verifying, NOT fixed here: the vendored swagger-ui is a 3.x-era build and rejects the operator's OpenAPI **3.1** spec ("Unable to render this definition") — **the live stackgres.io API reference page is broken the same way**.
+Fix = vendor swagger-ui v5 (supports 3.1).
+Recorded under known gaps.

 ## Verified

 - `hugo` builds with **0 errors** (379 pages)